petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

 java -classpath .:* -DclassName=able -Ddata=baker ImportTask_DELETE_ById
 ```

-For instance, if you want to delete `Account` data, replace `1234` and `5678` with the IDs of the existing accounts.
-The command is as follows:
+For instance, if you want to delete `Account` data, replace `1234` and `5678` with the IDs of the existing accounts:

 ```bash
 java -classpath .:* -DclassName=com.liferay.headless.admin.user.dto.v1_0.Account -Ddata="[{\"id\": 1234}, {\"id\": 5678}]" ImportTask_DELETE_ById